wgx/blog.willgrant.org/_posts/2022-08-01-how-to-get-your-first-job-in-ux.markdown

 title: "How to Get Your First Job in UX: A Guide"
 date: 2022-08-01 00:20:00 -0000
 ---
-<sup><sub>Version 1.2, Updated 15 August 2022</sub></sup>

-I get asked this question a lot, so it seems like a good idea to collect my thoughts and turn it into a post - I aim to update this regularly as I think of new things.

 I’ve done a lot of UX work over the past 20+ years, from freelance and contract, to startups and big enterprise companies.
 I’ve also seen _thousands_ of CVs (really) and hired over 100 people into design roles.
-Here’s my take on things...
+I get asked (some permuation of) this question a lot, so it seems like a good idea to collect my thoughts and turn it into a guide - I aim to update this regularly as I think of new things.

+<sup><sub>Version 1.3, Updated 16 August 2022</sub></sup>

-## Background
+## 1. Background

 ### Why work in UX?